trizen/raku-rosettacode/programming_tasks/P/Pick_random_element.md

 ```

 There are various ways of doing something similar, though.
-Perl 6 has actually two methods (with associated functional forms)
+Raku has actually two methods (with associated functional forms)
 to return random elements depending on whether you are doing selection
 with or without replacement.